-With fluffy golden Yorkshire pudding and plump, juicy sausages, Toad in the Hole is a teatime comfort food classic, but this recipe has been given a bit of an upgrade with venison sausages (not only full of flavour but leaner than pork, too) and a gorgeous onion gravy made with blackcurrant jam.
-The Budureasca Feteasca Neagra 2016 is a deep and velvety red full of black fruit flavours, making it perfect to pair with tangy blackcurrant and rich game.
+With fluffy golden Yorkshire puddings and plump, juicy sausages, toad-in-the-hole is a teatime comfort food classic, but this recipe has been given a bit of an upgrade with venison sausages (not only full of flavour but leaner than pork, too) and a gorgeous onion gravy made with blackcurrant jam.
+The Budureasca Feteasca Neagra is a deep and velvety red full of black fruit flavours, making it perfect to pair with tangy blackcurrant and rich game.

 For the gravy:

 - 1 large onion

 - 1tbsp flour

 - A splash of vinegar

 - 1 tbsp blackcurrant (or other dark fruit) jam

 - Preheat the oven to 220˚C (200˚C fan).
 Pop the sausages into the roasting tin you’re going to use for the toad-in-the-hole, along with a splash of olive oil, and once the oven is up to temperature put the sausages in for 15 minutes.

 - Meanwhile, get the gravy started.
 Slice the onion very thinly, using your fingers to separate all the layers once sliced, and put in a large frying pan with a generous scoop of melted butter and a splash of vinegar.
 Fry gently so the onions soften without going crispy.

 - While the onions are softening, make the batter.
 Simply combine the flour, eggs and milk in a jug and beat with an electric whisk until smooth and thick.
 Season with a pinch of salt and a sprinkle of freshly-ground black pepper.